 Well, Angela was just plain mean, and she was terrible to Phyllis until the turn-tables.
-She also simply did not provide many laughs, except maybe for when she said she’d get her clothes from the American Girl Store.
+She simply didn’t provide many laughs, except maybe for when she mentioned getting her clothes from the American Girl Store.

 I’m sure this list will ruffle some feathers, but it was extremely difficult to put together.